Kawthaung (Victoria Point)

-- By flight from Myeik (About 1 hour, daily)
+- By flight from Myeik (About 1 hour, not daily)

 Restaurants are cleaner than street stalls.
 However most visitors say street food is fine to eat.
 All places are in walking distances for major hotels, but as taxis are cheap they can help you to find it quicker.